Physical and Analytical Electrochemistry, Carbon Materials, Corrosion Science and Neuroscience

 (Research Description PDF)

 Research in our group is interdisciplinary and spans several fields: physical and analytical electrochemistry, carbon materials, corrosion science and neuroscience.
 We conduct fundamental research with advanced carbon materials to address key problems and technological needs in energy, health and the environment.
-Our core science lies in the preparation, processing and application of diamond and diamond-like carbons.
-We seek to considerably improve the ability to prepare and control the material properties of single and polycrystalline diamond, and nitrogen-incorporated tetrahedral amorphous carbon, and to explore frontier applications where the unique material properties are essential for performance.
+Our core science lies in the preparation, processing and application of diamond and diamond-like carbon thin films.
+We seek to considerably improve the ability to prepare and control the material properties of polycrystalline diamond and nitrogen-incorporated tetrahedral amor-phous carbon, and to explore frontier applications where the unique material properties are essential for performance.

 Neuroanalytical Chemistry – In vitro electrochemical, immunohistochemical and neuropharmacological methods are being used to study how neurogenic signaling in the vasculature (ATP and norepinephrine) and the gastrointestinal tract (5-HT and NO) is altered in obesity.
 These measurements make use of diamond and carbon fiber microelectrodes, and tissues from animal models and humans.
 The dysfunction in neurogenic signaling is linked to inflammation.
 Therefore, we are also working on in vitro electrochemical measurements of peroxynitrite (PON); a biomarker of inflammation.
 The work has important implications for understanding the underlying mechanisms of obesity-linked hypertension and motility disorders.

-Electrochemical Sensors for Health – A team of material scientists, chemists, physiologists, microbiologists, veterinary scientists and physicians is developing a multi-electrode sensing platform for bandages to electrochemically monitor biomarkers of wound healing.
+Electrochemical Sensors for Health – A team of materials scientists, chemists, physiologists, microbiologists, veterinary scientists and physicians is developing a multielectrode sensing platform for bandages to electrochemically monitor biomarkers of wound healing.
 In addition, the bandage will incorporate electrodes for electrogenerating oxidants, as needed (H2O2, O3, etc.), to inactivate infectious bacteria, thus lessening the need for antibiotic use.
 These smart bandages utilize ink-jet printed electrode technology.
-Our team is also developing electrochemical sensors for NO and peroxynitrite (PON) that will be incorporated into a portable analyzer for quick and easy measurement of exhaled breath.
+Our team is also developing electrochemical sensors for NO and PON to be used in an exhaled breath analyzer.
 The sensors utilize a conducting diamond platform that has been chemically functionalized to enable the selective and sensitive detection of each biomarker.
-We are targeting the analyzer for use in respiratory disease diagnostics including cystic fibrosis, lung cancer and obliterative bronchiolitis (OB); a disease that affects a large percentage of lung and heart-lung transplant recipients.
+We are targeting the analyzer for use in respiratory disease management including cystic fibrosis, lung cancer and obliterative bronchiolitis (OB); the latter a disease that affects a large percentage of lung and heart-lung transplant recipients.

-Corrosion Protective Coatings and Surface Pretreatments – Research is being conducted to understand how advanced inorganic coatings and surface pretreatments inhibit corrosion on aluminum and magnesium aerospace alloys.
-We are particularly interested in the formation, structure and corrosion protection afforded by trivalent chromium process coatings on various aluminum alloys (AA2xxx, 6xxx and 7xxx).
-Electrochemical measurements are utilized to assess the corrosion status of specimens in the laboratory and during different accelerated degradation tests.
+Corrosion Protective Coatings and Surface Pretreatments – Research is being conducted to understand how non-chromate coatings and surface pretreatments inhibit corrosion on aerospace aluminum alloys.
+We study the formation, structure and corrosion resistance afforded by trivalent chromium process coatings and primers on various aluminum alloys (AA2xxx, 6xxx and 7xxx).
+Electrochemical methods and surface science techniques are utilized to assess the corrosion status of specimens in the laboratory and during different accelerated degradation tests.

 Editor-in Chief, Diamond and Related Materials (Elsevier), 2011-present